MicrosoftDocs/sql-docs/docs/advanced-analytics/r/install-r-packages-tsql.md

 + All dependencies must be identified by name and version, and included in the zip file.
 The statement fails if required packages are not available, including downstream package dependencies.

-+ You must have the necessary permissions on the database.
++ You must be **db_owner** or have CREATE EXTERNAL LIBRARY permission in a database role.
 For details, see [CREATE EXTERNAL LIBRARY](https://docs.microsoft.com/sql/t-sql/statements/create-external-library-transact-sql).

 ## Download packages in archive format